25 Best Things to Do in Milan (2025) – Must-See Highlights + Map

 Milán co navštívit

 Wondering what to visit in Milan?
-Check out our complete guide to the best things to do in Milan, plus practical information on accommodation, prices, food and other useful tips.
+Check out our complete guide to the best things to do in Milan, plus practical tips on accommodation, prices, food, and other useful information for your stay.

-Milan is different from other Italian cities that lie further south.
-Milan has a typical Italian atmosphere mixed with a modern western feel.
-Thanks to this, unlike Rome, you can rely on the bus to arrive at the right time.
+Milan is different from other Italian cities further south.
+Here, a typically Italian atmosphere blends with a modern, western vibe.
+That way, unlike in Rome, you can usually count on the bus arriving on time.

-And after you’ve explored Milan, take a trip to some of the most beautiful lakes in the Alps, just a short train ride from Milan.
+And once you’ve explored Milan, you can easily take a trip to some of the most beautiful Alpine lakes, just a short train ride away.

-HOW TO USE THIS MAP: Above you will find a detailed map of Milan with tips on things to do and best places to visit in Milan.
-Click at the top left of the map to see separate layers with highlighted locations.
-You can hide and show the different layers or click on the icons on the map to see the names of the places I mention in my guide to Milan, Italy.
-If you want to save the map, star it.
-For a larger version, click on the icon in the upper right corner.
+HOW TO USE THIS MAP: Above you’ll find a detailed map of Milan with my personal tips on the best things to do and see.
+Click the top left of the map to view separate layers with highlighted locations.
+You can hide or show layers, or click the icons on the map to display the names of the places described in this Milan guide.
+To save the map, star it.
+For a larger version, click the icon in the upper right corner.

 1. Duomo Cathedral and Piazza del Duomo

-The Cathedral of the Nativity, or Duomo, is the main reason most tourists come to Milan.
-It is one of the largest cathedrals in the world (it can hold up to 11,000 people) and took over 600 years to build.
+The Cathedral of the Nativity, or Duomo di Milano, is the main reason most tourists come to Milan.
+It is one of the largest cathedrals in the world — it can hold up to 11,000 people — and took over 600 years to build.

-It will amaze you (really amaze you) with its paintings, 3,500 statues, 135 towers, 5 bronze doors and stained glass windows.
-Beautiful building and certainly one of the most beautiful we have ever seen.
+It will truly amaze you with its interior paintings, 3,500 statues, 135 spires, 5 bronze doors, and its spectacular stained glass windows.
+One of the most impressive cathedrals we have ever seen.

-The Duomo dominates the Piazza del Duomo, which is surrounded by other beautiful buildings (we’ll show you more in a moment).
+The Duomo dominates Piazza del Duomo, which is lined with other beautiful historic buildings you’ll discover shortly.

-During your visit to the cathedral, you can climb to the roof.
-And it’s probably the most beautiful roof you’ll ever walk on.
+During your visit, don’t miss climbing to the roof.
+It is probably the most beautiful rooftop walkway you’ll ever experience.

-This was our best experience in Milan.
-And worth every euro!
+For us, this was the best experience in Milan — and worth every euro!

 How to visit the Duomo in Milan

-The Vittorio Emanuele II Gallery is the oldest still functioning shopping centre in Italy, located to the left of the Duomo.
+The Galleria Vittorio Emanuele II is the oldest still-functioning shopping centre in Italy, located directly to the left of the Duomo.

-The luxury and luxury of this place literally oozes.
-It is the hub for the oldest boutiques and restaurants in the city, spread over 4 floors.
-Even if you don’t plan to shop, head here to admire the glass dome and interior architecture.
+The luxury of this place is truly impressive — it is home to Milan’s oldest boutiques and restaurants, spread over four floors beneath a magnificent glass dome.
+Even if you don’t plan to shop, it’s worth coming just to admire the beautiful interior architecture.

 3. Royal Palace (Palazzo Reale di Milano)

-The Royal Palace is also home to the Duomo Museum, which is included with a combined ticket to the Duomo di Milano.
+The Royal Palace also houses the Duomo Museum, which is included in the price of a combined ticket for the Duomo di Milano.

-• How to get in: The Royal Palace lies to the right of the Duomo.
+• How to get there: The Royal Palace is located to the right of the Duomo.

-More information: Itinerary for Milan in 2 days
+More inspiration: Itinerary for 2 days in Milan

 4. Museo del Novecento

-Between the Royal Palace and the Duomo, you can go to the Museo del Novecento.
+Between the Royal Palace and the Duomo you will find the Museo del Novecento.

-The museum includes the 400 works of art from the 20th century , mostly by Italian artists.
-But you will also find international artists such as Warhol and Kosuth.
+This museum features around 400 works of art from the 20th century, mostly by Italian artists, but also by international names such as Warhol or Kosuth.

-The museum also offers a great view of the Duomo.
+In addition, the museum offers a fantastic view of the Duomo.

-• Opening hours: the same as Palazzo Reale di Milano
+• Opening hours: identical to those of Palazzo Reale di Milano.

 5. Piazza Mercanti

-Piazza Mercanti is a historic square near the cathedral that was once the commercial and governmental centre of the city.
+Piazza Mercanti is a historic square located just a short walk from the Duomo.
+In medieval times, it was the commercial and administrative heart of Milan.

-If you want to soak up the medieval atmosphere and admire the beautiful buildings, definitely come here.
-It’s a bit hidden, but that’s the charm of it.
+If you want to soak up the medieval atmosphere and admire the beautifully preserved architecture, you should definitely stop by.
+It is a bit hidden between the surrounding buildings, which only adds to its charm.

 Piazza Mercanti Milan